Why Study History?

 The study of God’s work through history requires what J.R.R.
-Tolkien called “the long defeat,” Frederick Buechner, “the magnificent defeat,” and Gerard Manley Hopkins, a life “doomed to succeed by failure.”
-Throughout all ages, the church appears to be constantly conquered. continually broken, always fraught with failure and sin, and filled with fallen men.
-Yet the past demonstrates that the church has never and never will be fully destroyed.
-For God’s redemption of His people transcends their failure to live redemptively.
+Tolkien called “the long defeat,” Frederick Buechner, “the magnificent defeat,” and Gerard Manley Hopkins, a life “doomed to succeed by failure”.
+Throughout all ages, the church appears to be constantly conquered, continually broken, always fraught with failure and sin, and filled with fallen men.
+Yet, the past demonstrates that the church has never, and never will be, fully destroyed.
+God’s redemption of His people transcends their failure to live redemptively.
 The study of history reveals the steady, ancient grace of God.

-History reveals to us our past, the people we have descended from, the inheritance that is ours.
-The lives, writings, and legacies of those who have gone before show us what it means to be human, what it means to be fallen, and what it means to walk daily in the faithfulness of God.
-We must live in continual remembrance of where we have come from to live in continual vision of where we are going.
+History reveals our past, the people we have descended from, the inheritance that is ours.
+The lives, writings, and legacies of those who have gone before us express what it means to be human, what it means to be fallen, and what it means to walk daily in the faithfulness of God.
+We must live in continual remembrance of where we have come from to live with a continual vision of where we are going.

 We study history to know men and women, in just as much need of grace as we, whom God has used to accomplish great things for the Kingdom.
-Although fallen, they take their place as heroes by grace.
+Although fallen, by grace they take their place as heroes.
 Through their repentance and their faithfulness, they humbly walk with their God.